Start planning your trip

 Fukuoka: Double Taxation by Prefecture and City

-Fukuoka, a famed sightseeing spot in Kyushu, will introduce an accommodation tax starting April 1, 2020.
-Private lodgings will also be subject to the tax.
+Fukuoka, a famed sightseeing spot in Kyushu, introduced an accommodation tax starting April 1, 2020.
+Private lodgings are also subject to the tax.

 What makes Fukuoka different from other regions is that you will be charged an accommodation tax from three local governments: Fukuoka Prefecture, Fukuoka City, and Kitakyushu City, respectively.
 For example, you'll be taxed twice by Fukuoka Prefecture and Fukuoka City when staying at a hotel in the prefecture and city.